ImageMagick v6 Examples --

 Overlay

 This script composes two gradient images together, using every possible Alpha Composition method available, so you can see how operators effect image colors.
 Only some of the images it generates are shown above.
-This is similar to the images that were generated for Composition Tables. so you can see how operators effect image colors.
+This is similar to the images that were generated for Composition Tables, so you can see how operators affect image colors.

-As this was writing into a batch file, we have to double the percent signs.
+As the above lines are are assumed to be a batch file, we have to double the percent signs.

-The above script first creates two orthogonal gray-scale images with gradients covering the entire color range.
-Then calls the IM command "imconvert -list compose" will provide us with a list of possible options, each placed within a single output line.
+The above script first creates two orthogonal (right angle aligned) gray-scale images with gradients covering the entire grey-scale range.
+The IM command Convert -list compose will provide us with a list of possible options, each placed within a single output line.
 Please note that we have to use single quotes when referring to a command in the parenthesis.

-Using the "/F" option, the "FOR" command will then process each of these output lines and hand it over to the command executed by "DO".
+Using the "/F" option, the FOR command will then process each of these output lines and hand it over to the command executed by DO.
 As a consequence, the two gradient images are superposed applying all the overlay methods that IM knows of.
-The output files are named according to the overlay method.
+The output files are named correspondingly to the overlay method.

 In the next example, we illustrate the color spaces which IM provides.
-We use the same gradient technique as above to generate the surfaces of a cube as spanned by the three coordinates of the color space.
+We use the same gradient technique as above to generate the surfaces of a cube as spanned by the three coordinates of the colour space:

 ::R + G top left